-If we say Yes to your request for an exception, the exception usually lasts until the end of the calendar year.
-This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition.

-If you have questions, please call Buckeye Health Plan at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
+- If we say Yes to your request for an exception, the exception usually lasts until the end of the calendar year.
+This is true as long as your doctor continues to prescribe the drug for you and that drug continues to be safe and effective for treating your condition. - If we say No to your request for an exception, you can ask for a review of our decision by making an appeal.
+Section F5 on page 185 tells how to make an appeal if we say No. - If you have questions, please call Buckeye Health Plan at 1-866-549-8289 (TTY: 711), from 8 a.m. to 8 p.m., Monday through Friday.
 After hours, on weekends and on holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
-If you need to speak to leave a message.
-Your call will be returned within the next business day.
 If you need to speak to your care manager, please call 1-866-549-8289 (TTY: 711), 24 hours a day, 7 days a week, 365 days a year.
 These calls are free.
-For more information, visit mp.buckeyehealthplan.com.
+For more information, visit mmp.buckeyehealthplan.com.